 Adding a hive is not as expensive as it might seem when you already have the equipment you need.
 The benefits of that second hive, though, are significant.

-We will look at what and how to track in a separate article, but a careful tracking of everything that happens in your beehives can be an invaluable resource later.
+Careful tracking of everything that happens in your beehives can be an invaluable resource later.

 Wear Protective Clothing